 Herbert was described in this newspaper article as a farrier.
 In Letitia’s probate notice he was a furrier.
 Some Brazenor cousins were furriers at the time but there is no known evidence that Herbert was involved in the trade.

 Nothing is heard of Herbert T B Brazenor after about 1928.
 However, in the 1911 Census, he had used the name George Brazenor.
 A George Brazenor had been charged with fraud and assault in 1922, and was then sentenced to terms of 12 and 18 months imprisonment to run concurrently, which probably explains the severe sentence that he received when he offended again, in 1925.
 In the 1939 Register, a George Brazenor was living in Stanley Road , Bristol with a lady who was referred to as Salome Brazenor.
-If this George Brazenor was the person who had been christened as Herbert, in 1877, he would have been 94 years old.
-It is also possible that the Salome Brazenor who died at Bristol, in 1945, aged 65, was the wife or more likely the defacto of George Brazenor, as no marriage event has been found for them.
+If this George Brazenor was the person who had been christened as Herbert, in 1877, he would have been 94 years old when he passed away in 1971.
+Salome Brazenor died at Bristol, in 1945, aged 65, but no marriage event has been found for them.